RebeccaFan/Agribot-Documentation/loadcell.md

 4. Repeat step 3 but with different weights and see if the output weight that you get is the expected value i.e. almost the same when you measure it on a kitchen scale and using the multi-meter.

 ## Load Cell demonstration

+Link to the demonstration of the Load Cell circuit.

 [<img src="images/demo-img.jpg" width="60%">](https://www.youtube.com/watch?v=c-6xIRmTkGc)